 And we’ve thought about changing things up like this.

-- The most major layout change will be opening up the sink nook and the bathroom area in our master to create one big bathroom instead of having two single sinks separated by a wall
+- The most major layout change will be opening up the sink nook and the bathroom area in our bedroom to create one big bathroom instead of having two single sinks separated by a wall

 - You’ll notice there’s a door added to the end of the hallway where the laundry nook is.
 We briefly considered adding that to make it a legit room, but we actually think it’ll close things off more (and it will be weird to have to walk through a room to get to another room when we finish the unfinished storage area) so for now we’re unsold and plan to keep it open.